Du Plessis, Kohli Help Bengaluru Stay In IPL Play-Off Race

 Chasing a modest 148 for victory, Du Plessis, who hit 64, and Kohli, who made 42, laid the foundations with a stand of 92 in 35 balls as the target was achieved with 6.2 overs to spare at Bengaluru's M. Chinnaswamy Stadium.

+“It was important we didn't look at the scoreboard when we went out to bat and try and play the way we play,” said Du Plessis.

+“It was a bit nerve-wracking, another wicket, another wicket.
+Probably not the best but you're trying to be positive, get your net run-rate up.”

-Bowlers set up victory after pace spearhead Mohammed Siraj removed the openers early and Gujarat lost regular wickets to be bowled out for 147 in 19.3 overs.
+Bowlers set up victory after pace spearhead Mohamed Siraj removed the openers including skipper Shubman Gill early and Gujarat lost regular wickets to be bowled out for 147 in 19.3 overs.
+Siraj returned figures of 2-29 to be named man of the match but the pace bowler said he nearly missed the game after being“sick since last night”.

 It was Bengaluru's fourth win and third on the bounce in 11 matches as they jumped from the bottom of the table to seventh and keep their slim play-off hopes alive.

-Gujarat's hopes are also hanging by a thread as they slumped to their seventh loss in 11 matches.
+Gujarat's hopes are also hanging by a thread as they slumped to their seventh loss in 11 matches.“Very important to start from zero in our next match and move on from this game,” Gill said.“Learn from mistakes and not repeat them.
+All about winning from here on.”

 Kohli, who reclaimed the top batting spot with 542 runs, came out roaring as he hit Mohit Sharma for two sixes in the opening over of the chase and Du Plessis soon joined in and moved ahead to raise his fifty in 18 balls.